Getting started with Nextflow¶

 Whether you are working with genomics data or other large and complex data sets, Nextflow can help you to streamline your pipeline and improve your productivity.

-Processes and Channels¶
+Processes and dataflow¶

 Execution abstraction¶